monsees-ryan514/Data-Analyst-Projects/README.md

 This dashboard analyzes delivery performance and its impact on review scores.

 - Conducted a correlation analysis of the different aspects of deliveries to check for relations.
-- Calculated the overall rate of on time deliveries and average review score.
+- Calculated the overall rate of on-time deliveries and average review score.
-- Analyzed review scores of the sellers who always deliver on time.
+- Analyzed review scores of the sellers who always deliver on-time.

 ### Recommendations based on the data
 - Test demand for low-performing categories (e.g., CDs, fashion, flowers) through targeted promotions; consider discontinuation if performance remains weak.
 - Expand marketing efforts in central and northern Brazil, where sales are currently underrepresented compared to the southeast.
-- Promote the sellers who have the highest reviews and best track record for delivering on time.
+- Promote the sellers who have the highest reviews and best track record for delivering on-time.

 # LA Crime Statistics Project
 [Link to crime data](https://catalog.data.gov/dataset/crime-data-from-2020-to-present)